catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 ## Known Issues:
 -+ Packing of Rocksmith 2014 Retail manipulated files has 1 manual step for RS14 Retail songs for PS3
 - atm since compiled in 64b Access DB viewer not available
+- no yb parsing of links due to "no quota" Corona ggl lockdown
+- no spofity track&cover retrieval due to api change and not yet catchup w latest 3rdparty implementation

 # Official tool / Master Branch bugs:
-[-] CICAGO 26 25 original SONG FAILS AT PACK
+[ ] CICAGO 26 25 original SONG FAILS AT PACK
-[-] open ticket for the dlcpackagedata crash for 311 down in [-] DDC remover does not work correctly
+[ ] open ticket for the dlcpackagedata crash for 311 down in [-] official DDC remover does not work correctly breaking the songs  (removal is not endorsed by community/remastered version)
+[-] usage of old old wwise 2013 vs /2019 (no known benefits for upgrading)

 ## ToDos/bugs:
 [ ] feat:		 Alternate No for duplicates logic